nctu6/ollama/docs/development.md

 - Make sure to select `Desktop development with C++` as a Workload during the Visual Studio install
 - You must complete the Visual Studio install and run it once **BEFORE** installing CUDA or ROCm for the tools to properly register
 - Add the location of the **64 bit (x64)** compiler (`cl.exe`) to your `PATH`
 - Note: the default Developer Shell may configure the 32 bit (x86) compiler which will lead to build failures.
-Ollama requires a 64 bit toolchain.
+Unieai requires a 64 bit toolchain.

 #### Windows CUDA (NVIDIA)